-How Cushy works is it takes FTP info and uploads content on to the server, which in turn the developer or the designer can modify the layout, as well as the posting fields in the backend, just by changing the style classes of the styles.
+Cushy works by taking FTP info and uploading content to the server.
+The developer or the designer can then modify the layout, as well as the posting fields in the back end, just by changing the classes of the styles.
 Very, very simple.

 Cushy CMS is free for anyone, even for professional use.
 There is an option to upgrade to a pro account to use your own logo and color scheme, as well as other fine-grain customizations in the way Cushy CMS functions.

-SilverStripe is another PHP CMS that behaves much like Wordpress, except has many more configurable options and is tailored towards content management, and not blogging.
-SilverStripe is unique because it was built upon its very own PHP framework Saphire.
+SilverStripe is another PHP CMS that behaves much like WordPress, except that it has many more configurable options and is tailored towards content management, not blogging.
+SilverStripe is unique because it was built upon its very own PHP framework, Saphire.
 It also provides its own templating language to help with the design process.

-SilverStripe also has some interesting features built in to the base, like content version control and native SEO support.
+SilverStripe has some interesting features built into the base, like content version control and native SEO support.
 What's really unique with SilverStripe is that developers and designers can customize the administration area for their clients, if need be.
-While the development community isn't as large as other projects there are some modules, themes and widgets to add functionality.
+While the development community isn't as large as other projects, there are some modules, themes, and widgets to add functionality.
 Also, you'll want to modify the theme for each site, as SilverStripe doesn't provide much in terms of style, to give the designer more freedom.

-TYPOlight seems to have the perfect balance of features built into the CMS.
-In terms of functionality, TYPOlight ranks with Drupal and ExpressionEngine, and even offers some unique bundled modules like newsletters and calendars.
+Contao seems to have the perfect balance of features built into the CMS.
+In terms of functionality, Contao ranks with Drupal and ExpressionEngine, and it even offers some unique bundled modules like newsletters and calendars.
 Developers can save time with the built-in CSS generator, and there are plenty of resources for learning more about the CMS.

-If there is a downside to TYPOlight, it's that it has so many features and configurable options.
-Even though the backend is thoughtfully organized, there are still a lot of options to consider.
-But if you're wanting to build a site with advanced functionality and little extra programming, TYPOlight could be a great fit.
+If there is a downside to Contao, it's that it has so many features and configurable options.
+Even though the back end is thoughtfully organized, there are still a lot of options to consider.
+But if you want to build a site with advanced functionality and little extra programming, Contao could be a great fit.